hackclub/how-did-i-get-here/src/templates/essay.md

 </div>
 <% } %>

+## Recap

+- When you loaded this website, it used my custom traceroute program to run a traceroute to your public IP, stream that over HTTP, and then render a textual explanation of the traceroute.

+- A traceroute depicts the path of routers traversed between two devices on the Internet.
+My particular implementation works by sending ICMP packets with increasing TTL fields.

+- These routers are in networks called autonomous systems.
+Routers on the edges of these ASes peer with each other using BGP.
+Border routers use BGP to share their routing tables with each other, and then use this knowledge to make routing decisions.

+- BGP peering sessions are created according to (often private) arrangements between the owners of autonomous systems.
+Since traffic can only pass between peered networks, these arrangements are the sole governor of reachability on the Internet.

 ## Epilogue

 I was frustrated with the state of understanding on the structure of the Internet and seeked to write a comprehensive, interactive article covering its history and politics through the lens of protocols.
 However, I got caught up in a lot of complexity in life and, facing tight deadlines, didn't have the time to reach the lofty goals I had set for myself.

 Thanks to the encouragement of my friends at Hack Club, I made the best out of what I had. &ldquo;Better to ship a tiny raft than never ship that cruise yacht!&rdquo; If nothing else, I got to make use of the sick ass traceroute program that powers the shiniest part of this site :)